 11 meanwhile similarly had more distance from the time war than his immediate predecessors.
 9 had just come from it and was still horrified, 10 meanwhile was still trying to figure out what his place was in a post time lord universe.
 11 however knew it and could put the war behind him.
 Therefore he was a much happier person.
 11 also discovered that he had saved Gallifrey later in his life too.

 However whilst these Doctors are definitely much happier characters they can also be more sneaky and manipulative at the same time.
 They can often use their seemingly bumbling, clownish exterior to mask their true motives.
 2 and 7 did this all of the time, but 11 and 4 were also more than capable too such as in “City of Death”.
 These Doctors also could be ruthless if need be.

-In these moments you can see how Doctors like 1,6 and 9 would emerge.
+In these moments you can see how Doctors like 1, 6 and 9 would emerge.
 2, 4, 7 and 11 have that side to them as well, they just keep it in check.
-If provoked yes they can unleash it too often on villains who aren’t suspecting it, until its too late like Davros or Solomon the trader.

 The More Sensitive, Vulnerable and Fallable Doctor/ 5th Doctor, 8th Doctor